IRS Criminal Investigation and Litigation Representation

-Criminal Investigations can be initiated from information obtained from within the IRS when a revenue agent (auditor) or revenue officer (collection) detects possible fraud.
+Criminal Investigations can be initiated from information obtained from within the IRS when a revenue agent (auditor in an IRS audit) or revenue officer (IRS collection case) detects possible badges of fraud.
 Information is also routinely received from the public as well as from ongoing investigations underway by other law enforcement agencies.
 In addition, a whistle blower may provide information to the IRS.

 Conducting a Criminal Investigation

 Once a criminal investigation is opened, the special agent will try to obtain the facts and evidence needed to establish the elements of criminal activity.
 The IRS investigator or auditor can use various investigative techniques to obtain evidence, including interviews of third party witnesses, conducting surveillance, executing search warrants, subpoenaing bank records, and reviewing financial data.

 After all the evidence is gathered and analyzed, the special agent and his or her supervisor either make the determination that evidence does not substantiate criminal activity, in which case the investigation is ‘discontinued,’ or that the evidence is sufficient to support the recommendation of prosecution.
 If the special agent concludes that there is sufficient evidence, the agent will proceed with the preparation of a written report detailing the his or her findings and recommending prosecution.
 This report is called a “special agent report,” and it is reviewed by numerous officials, including: